 Excluded from the table above are commitments with Lonza Group AG and its affiliates (Lonza), a third party manufacturer that produces a portion of commercial and clinical quantities of our commercial products and product candidates.
 During the third quarter 2015, we entered into an agreement with Lonza whereby Lonza constructed a facility to be used to manufacture product under a supply agreement for Alexion at one of its existing facilities, resulting in the determination that the CMO arrangement contained a lease.
 This agreement requires us to make certain payments during the construction of the manufacturing facility and annual payments for ten years thereafter.
 As the arrangement contains both a lease and non-lease component, related to the supply of product, the consideration paid to Lonza is allocated between these components.
 As of December 31, 2018, we had various manufacturing and licensing agreements with Lonza, with remaining total non-cancellable future commitments of approximately \$1,084.6.
-This amount includes \$88.7 of undiscounted, fixed payments applicable to our CMO embedded lease arrangement with Lonza.
+This amount included \$88.7 of undiscounted, fixed payments applicable to our CMO embedded lease arrangement with Lonza, based on the relative standalone price of the lease and non-lease components of the arrangement at that time.